yikangli/video-rhythm/README.md

 # Miscellaneous
 The "extract_deep_features.py" file is provided for extracting the deep features of BreakFast dataset with pretrained ResNet152 model.
 The BreakFast datasaet should be downloaded first and stored in frame form. http://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/

+The file "App_train_TSN_list.txt", "App_test_TSN_list.txt", "Label_train_TSN_list.txt", and "Label_test_TSN_list.txt" are the example train and test list that can be created by the "create_list.py" file.
+The text file will save the path for training and testing data.